craigfowler/NHibernateInvalidSql/Readme.md

-# Results of running this app

-## Description
+# NHibernate regression

 This project demonstrates a reproduction case for a bug/regression I have found in NHibernate.
+The bug causes NHibernate to produce syntactically invalid SQL in the described scenario.
 The _last good version_ in which the bug cannot be reproduced is v5.3.10.
 The _first bad version_ in which I can reproduce the issue is v5.3.11.
 I have also been able to reproduce in v5.4.2 which as at the time of writing, is the latest version.